-Hiring the right web professional for your project(s)…they should have a extensive understanding of the technical process, but the best ones will be honest about what the essential fundamentals are.
-Furthermore, I would like to share some of my ideas on how the design process works, some of the things the professional you hire should be thinking about when building your website.
+Hiring the right professional for your project(s)…they should have an extensive understanding of the technical process.
+Furthermore, I would like to share some ideas on how the design process works, things the professional you hire should be thinking about when building your website.

 At the beginning of a project, a good web professional will ask a lot of questions.
 This isn’t because they’re inattentive, it’s because they are trying to discover what problem your website is trying to solve.
 There’s a perception that web design is (only) or all about the creative process, and of course a portion of it is, but a good part of it is problem solving.
 In order to transform an idea into a fully developed product, the designer gathers as much information as possible at the initial stage.
 This saves vast amounts of time, and may even unravel things about the project(s) that were unknown to the client and the designer beforehand.

 *Who is the intended audience?